ayan878/complete-node-bootcamp/2-how-node-works/starter/readme.md

   - node.js itself is program which is written in Js and C++.it ties all the library together not matter written in C++ or Jsand gives developer to access their function in pure JavaScript.

+  Sure, here's an example demonstrating the use of V8 and libuv in a Node.js application:

+      ```javascript
+      // Example demonstrating V8 and libuv in Node.js

+      // Using V8 to execute JavaScript code
+      const result = 2 + 3; // V8 engine executes this JavaScript code
+      console.log("Result from V8:", result);

+      // Using libuv for asynchronous I/O
+      const fs = require("fs");

+      // Reading a file asynchronously using libuv
+      fs.readFile("example.txt", "utf8", (err, data) => {
+        if (err) {
+          console.error("Error reading file:", err);
+          return;
+        }
+        console.log("Data from file:", data);
+      });

+      console.log("Reading file asynchronously using libuv...");
+      ```

+      In this example:

+      - V8 executes the JavaScript code `const result = 2 + 3;`, performing simple arithmetic operations.
+      - libuv is used for asynchronous I/O operations, such as reading a file asynchronously using `fs.readFile()`.
+The event loop provided by libuv ensures that the file I/O operation does not block the main thread, allowing the Node.js application to remain responsive.

 - **node.js not only relies on V8 and libuv but also on http-parser, c-ares, OpenSSL,zlib.**

   - **1. http-parser**: This is a HTTP request/response parser written in C, which Node.js uses to efficiently parse HTTP messages.